engineyard/ey-docs/pages/upgrading-to-ruby19.md

 ## To create a Ruby 1.9 environment for your application

-1. In the AppCloud dashboard, click the name of your application.
+1. In the Cloud dashboard, click the name of your application.

 2. On the Environment, click Create New Environment.